apache/kyuubi/docs/deployment/engine_share_level.md

 ## Conclusion

-With This feature, end-users are able to leverage engines in different ways to handle their different workloads, such as large-scale ETL jobs and interactive ad hoc queries.
+With this feature, end-users are able to leverage engines in different ways to handle their different workloads, such as large-scale ETL jobs and interactive ad hoc queries.